-&lt;sup>68 See generally David B. Rivkin Jr. and Lee A. Casey, Mandatory Insurance Is Unconstitutional, Wall Street Journal, (continued...)
+&lt;sup>65 See generally David B. Rivkin Jr. and Lee A. Casey, Mandatory Insurance Is Unconstitutional, Wall Street Journal, Sept.
+18, 2009 (arguing that "Congress could evade all constitutional limits by "taxing" anyone who doesn't follow an (continued...)

-arguments made in Lopez and Morrison, there may be questions raised about whether Congress can require the purchase of any good or service based on the effect such purchases could have on an industry or the economy as a whole.
+similar arguments made in Lopez and Morrison, there may be questions raised about whether Congress can require the purchase of any good or service based on the effect such purchases could have on an industry or the economy as a whole.

 Also, while perhaps not as important to the instant inquiry as the other Lopez/Morrison factors, a reviewing court may examine the presence of congressional findings for purposes of commerce clause analysis.
-PPACA includes detailed findings regarding the effect that the individual responsibility requirement would have on interstate commerce.
+PPACA includes detailed findings regarding the effect that the minimum essential coverage requirement would have on interstate commerce.
 However, as mentioned above, it appears that the presence of congressional findings may be helpful, but not determinative, of Congress's authority to legislate under the Commerce Clause.
 In addition, as discussed in Lopez and Morrison, a reviewing court may also examine the fact that PPACA does not contain an explicit jurisdictional element that insures that the statute affects interstate commerce.
 This element could have been satisfied by a statement, such as one providing that any person using medical care in or affecting interstate commerce must have health insurance.
-It is possible that a court may overlook the need for a jurisdictional element, especially in light of Congress's findings that indicate the effects that the individual responsibility requirement has on interstate commerce.
-To However, should a reviewing court find that absence of a jurisdictional element as essential for Congress's ability to enact the individual responsibility requirement, it seems possible that Congress may be able to amend PPACA to include this element.
+It is possible that a court may overlook the need for a jurisdictional element, especially in light of Congress's findings that indicate the effects that the minimum essential coverage requirement has on interstate commerce.
+However, should a reviewing court find that absence of a jurisdictional element, it seems possible that Congress may be able to amend PPACA to include this element.

 Following the reasoning of Raich, a court may examine whether Congress rationally concluded that persons failing to have health insurance have a substantial effect on interstate commerce.
-One arguing in favor of the constitutionality of the individual responsibility requirement may point to the fact that a health insurance mandate would presumably lower the uninsured population.
+One arguing in favor of the constitutionality of the minimum essential coverage requirement may point to the fact that a health insurance mandate would presumably lower the uninsured population.
 It has been suggested that Americans without health coverage burdens our health care system and adds strain on the economy.
-As indicated in the congressional findings accompanying the individual responsibility requirement, the economy loses up to \$207 billion a year because of the poorer health and shorter lifespan of the uninsured.
+As indicated in the congressional findings accompanying the minimum essential coverage requirement, the economy loses up to \$207 billion a year because of the poorer health and shorter lifespan of the uninsured.
 Further, according to these findings, in 2008, cost of providing uncompensated care to the uninsured was \$43 billion and these amounts are paid for when health care providers pass on the cost to private insurers, which pass on the cost to those who are insured.
 Evidence like this could demonstrate a rational basis for Congress's enactment of a requirement to purchase health insurance.